 Imagine a group of elderly tourists, some of them walking with sticks.
 Early in the morning.
 Their Greek tour leader brings them to an excavation and starts to buy tickets.
 He asks for the discount that is normally granted to the elderly.
-The guard looks at the gray haired people.
+The guard looks at the gray-haired people.
 It is impossible not to realize that all of them have passed their sixty-fifth birthday long ago.
 Still, the guard demands to see their passports – which they have of course left in the hotel because the hotel owner has warned them of pickpockets.

 Or take an incident I witnessed in 2007.
 Someone is taking a photo in the museum and by accident uses the flash on his camera.
-A guard starts to shout at him and insists that the tourist formats the entire memory card.
+A guard starts to shout at him and insists that the tourist reformat the entire memory card.

 This is Delphi.